 - However, instead of displaying the current location on-screen on the equipment, it will transmit it to the server using the worldwide GSM cellular network or other radio signals.

-- The server hosts a platform that end-users can access and see current and past speed, historical path, and other information.
+- The server hosts a platform that end-users can access and see current location and speed, historical path, and other information.

-- All the data is transmitted using the web and shown on the device of end-user utilizing a smartphone, or desktop application.
+- All the GPS data is transmitted using the web and shown on the device of end-user using a smartphone app, or desktop application.

-- In case GPS satellite signals get blocked, the GPS tracker looks for cell tower signals to estimate the location.
+- In case GPS satellite signals are blocked, the GPS tracker can look for cell tower signals to estimate the location.
 Thus, the tracker tracks the device location and roughly calculates the distance between cell phone towers and adjacent towers.

 Types of GPS Receivers